 A planetary quarantine can also be an explanation for visiting UFOs — they’re here to monitor our progress and keep us from destroying ourselves.
 This is only one of many theories about UFOs, so please don’t shoot the messenger.
 The point I’m trying to make is that many people today believe that the Earth has been penned-off and that there are off-planet intelligences keeping a beady eye on us.

-I was surprised to discover a succinct version of this idea in a short story from 1938, written by Henry Kuttner under the pseudonym — Will Garth.
+I was surprised to discover a succinct version of this idea in a short story from 1938, written by pulp writer, Will Garth.
+Will Garth was a pseudonym used by several authors including, Henry Kuttner.
 Stories published under the Garth name often refer to what we consider conspiracy theories.
-It makes me wonder whether Kuttner chose this penname for his fringe stories.
+It makes me wonder whether editors chose this psuedonym for fringe stories.
 Barring a time machine, we’ll never know.
-If it were possible, I’d love to ask him.
+If it were possible, I’d love to ask.

 The Great Illusion was published in Thrilling Wonder Stories in June, 1938.
 Kenneth Dain and Ross Ormond are Earth’s first astronauts.
 Their small rocket is supposed to be headed for the moon, but Dain has other plans (which Ormond only finds out about once they’ve left Earth.)
 Dain’s destination is the planetoid, Eros, which he feels is a queer mystery.
 According to the story, Harvard astronomers in 1936 discover that Eros is a rounded-end cylinder, completely unnatural for a celestial body.
 Except for the moon, Eros is the closest celestial body to Earth and Dain is determined to find out what it really is.[As a brief aside — according to Wikipedia, 433 Eros is an elongated, stony, peanut-shaped Near-Earth asteroid discovered in 1898.
 It was visited by the Shoemaker space probe in 1998 and was the first asteroid studied from orbit.
 Now back to the story…)